Rimrocks

 This area is known as Coburn Hill.

-In the late 1960s, the Concerned Citizens for a Better Billings organized a petition campaign to preserve the Rims in their natural state.
+In the late 1960s, concerned citizen Brooke Wirkkala with Better Billings organized a petition campaign to preserve the Rims in their natural state.
 When the group's effort's failed, the Billings Gazette published an editorial suggesting that the area be preserved as a national monument.
 The National Park Service considered the idea, but concluded that the Rimrocks were "of less than national significance."